 Why is there an admission fee?
 The fee covers some of the costs of putting on the fair.
-We hope the fee will help us continue to provide a great experience for both attendees and vendors.
-If you want to come hang out with the Crafty crowd without buying a ticket, of course, the main hall at Union Market will be open all day with no admission charge, offering a wide selection of artisanal foods, goods, and beverages.
+Introduced in 2011, the admission fee helps us continue to provide a great experience for both attendees and vendors.
+If you want to come hang out with the Crafty crowd without buying a ticket, of course, the main hall at Union Market will be open all day with no admission charge, offering a wide selection of food and beverages.

 Can I bring my dog?
 Sorry, no pets allowed.

 Will there be food available?
-There will be food trucks and artisanal food vendors on the festival grounds and inside Union Market.
-Check out the awesome vendors.
+There will be food trucks and local food vendors on the festival grounds and inside Union Market.

 Can I bring my kids?

 Is there Parking?
 Not really.
-The festival is held in the parking lot in front of Union Market; cars are not allowed on the lot Friday-Monday due to festival operations.
-All attendees are encouraged to use alternative transportation; parking near the festival is extemely limited.
+The festival is held on the parking lot in front of Union Market; cars are not allowed on the lot Friday-Monday due to festival operations.
+All attendess are encouraged to use alternative transportation; parking near the festival is extemely limited.
 Save yourself the time suck and frustration by taking public transportation or riding a bike.
 Public transportation details here.

 Should I ride my bike?